jonasprechtl/jonasprechtl/README.md

 ## Online Presence

-For more insights into my work and interests, you can visit my personal website: [prechtl-ci.de](https://prechtl-ci.de).
-It's a platform where I showcase my journey and expertise in system integration.
+For more insights into my company, services, and interests, please visit my business website: prechtl-ci.de.
+There, you'll find information about my business and the services offered.

 ## Our Flagship: AssetDog